21 Dragon Tail Hairstyles That Turn Heads Instantly

 How do I do a dragon tail hairstyle?

-The easiest method is the pull-through technique: start with a ponytail at the crown, create a second ponytail two inches below using the remaining hair, split the upper ponytail around the lower one and combine it with a third ponytail below that, and repeat.
+The easiest method is the pull-through technique: start with a ponytail at the crown, create a second ponytail two inches below, split the upper ponytail around the lower one and combine it with a third ponytail below that, and repeat.
 Fan each section outward for the scale effect.
-No braiding skill is required.
+No braiding skill is required — watch the video tutorial above for a full walkthrough.
 For the braided version, a Dutch braid with each section pulled outward creates the raised, ridged spine.
 See our braided hairstyles guide for more techniques.

 How long does a dragon tail hairstyle last?

 A pull-through or bubble dragon tail lasts one day — it is a daily style that comes out at night.
 A tightly braided Dutch or cornrow-based dragon tail can last two to three days with a satin bonnet or pillowcase at night.
 The style holds best on second-day or third-day hair with some natural grip.
-A light hairspray after construction extends hold.
+A light hairspray after construction extends hold throughout the day.

 Can I do a dragon tail on medium-length hair?